Getting along with other users

 - Never take sides in other people’s fights.
 There are lots of ways to help when someone’s being harassed or bullied, but lining up on one side or another only makes things worse for everybody.

 It’s important to respect the values of the community, but remember that you have a right – and a responsibility – to help set those values too.
 Don’t let things like harassment, racism, sexism or homophobia go unchallenged: if you see anything like that, report it to Wattpad.
 You can also post that you don’t agree with what’s being said, but be careful not to make it personal or let it turn into an argument.
+Please see the Wattpad Empathy Project to learn more about empathy and helping to stop the spread of hate.
 If you want help deciding how to handle this, check out MediaSmarts’ tool : Impact: How to Make a Difference When You Witness Bullying Online.